 Frequently Asked Questions

 If your insurance plan has out-of-network benefits, you are likely to be able to get reimbursed for your child's therapy.
-Check with your provider to find out the specifics.
+The extent of reimbursement varies.
+Speak with your provider to find out your specifics.
 Here are some questions to ask:

 - Do I have out-of-network mental health benefits?